 A compelling sole source request makes a clear and convincing link between the program requirements and why the sole source is the only vendor or contractor capable of meeting those requirements.
 Simple statements regarding "compatibility" or other ambiguous reasoning may result in increased time to approve a sole source request.
 It may also result in converting the sole source to a competitive solicitation process.

-Be prepared to answer questions from the PaCS team when you submit a sole source request.
+Be prepared to answer questions from the Procurement team when you submit a sole source request.
 We are here to protect OSU from negative audit reports and litigation if another company demonstrates that they could provide the same equipment or service for a lower price.
 Sole source procurements or contracts will be avoided except when no reasonably available alternative source exists.